flpa/mcs/README.md

 MCS is a tool to help musicians compare different mixdowns of a recording.

 ![MCS Sample Screenshot](/../screenshots/docs/screenshots/readme-sample-screen.png?raw=true "MCS Main Window")
 After adding an audio track to MCS, the track is automatically normalized:
 The loudness level is adjusted and the start point of the actual recording is determined.
 By using the integrated playback functionality, these normalizations enable objective comparison of two or more audio tracks.
 In addition, tracks are visualized as waveforms to aid visual comparison and ease jumping to a specific section of an audio track.

+A more detailed description of features can be found in our manual: https://github.com/flpa/mcs/wiki

 ## System requirements